advenk/av-blog/src/data/blog/gsoc25/gsoc-week-5.md

     *   **TransE (MuRIL)** is the **best performing model** across all `Hits@k` metrics, and has the lowest `arithmetic_mean_rank` and highest `inverse_harmonic_mean_rank`.
 This is a clear win for using MuRIL embeddings with TransE.
     *   **ConvE (MuRIL)** shows a very significant improvement over **ConvE (Default)** across all metrics.
 For instance, its Hits@10 jumped from 0.0285 to 0.0903.
 This indicates that MuRIL embeddings provide a much better starting point for ConvE, helping it learn more effectively.

-2.  **TransE still outperforming ConvE:** Even with MuRIL initializations, TransE (MuRIL) still slightly outperforms ConvE (MuRIL) on this dataset and hyperparameter set.
+2.  **TransE still outperforms ConvE:** Even with MuRIL initializations, TransE (MuRIL) still slightly outperforms ConvE (MuRIL) on this dataset and hyperparameter set.
 This is still a bit counter-intuitive given ConvE's theoretical capacity, reinforcing the idea that ConvE is more sensitive to its setup.
-Playing around with the hyperparams here would be a good bet to extract more performance.
+Tuning the hyperparameters here would be a promising approach to extract more performance.

 **Potential areas for refinement:**

-*   **Richer Entity Representations:** Instead of just the entity name, we could try to embed a short textual description of the entity (first para from wikipedia) using MuRIL to get a more comprehensive semantic representation.
+*   **Richer Entity Representations:** Instead of just the entity name, we could try to embed a short textual description of the entity (first paragraph from wikipedia) using MuRIL to get a more comprehensive semantic representation.
-*   **Fine-tuning MuRIL:** In very advanced setups, the MuRIL model itself could be fine-tuned *during* the KGE training process, allowing the text embeddings to adapt further to the knowledge graph structure. we can explore ways to do this with inbuilt pykeen methods.
+*   **Fine-tuning MuRIL:** In very advanced setups, the MuRIL model itself could be fine-tuned *during* the KGE training process, allowing the text embeddings to adapt further to the knowledge graph structure. we can explore ways to do this with built-in PyKEEN methods.

 ### 3. What we can try next: